 organic chemistry - nucleophilic aromatic substitution

-A nucleophilic aromatic substitution is a substitution reaction in organic chemistry in which the nucleophile displaces a good leaving group, such as a halide, on an aromatic ring.
+as a halide, on an aromatic ring.
 This is an unusual reaction for H2 Chemistry students because electrophilic aromatic substitution is usually encountered for arenes.

 An example: